meshcloud/terraform-gcp-meshplatform/README.md

     terraform output -json
     ```

-5. Authorize the Replicator Service Account
+5. Authorize the Replicator Service Account.

     The replicator service account needs the "Groups Admin" role from the Admin Console (Workspace) to manage permissions for managed GCP projects.
     To authorize the Service Account **via the Google Admin Console** navigate to `@Account` in the sidebar and then `Admin Roles -> Groups Admin` and click `Assign Service Accounts`.
 In the prompt that appears, enter the service account email, which looks like `user@project.iam.gserviceaccount.com`.

 ## Example Usages